giventofly/yet-another-js-table-sorter/README.md

 * you can click on the header and sort.

-todo:
+$ todo:
 a better faq/readme.

 include yajts.js, style.css and jquery in your html. check index.html for an example.

-#configuration
+# configuration

  * add to the table a class, and another class for the tbody.
  * choose the sorting algorythim using data-sort="sort-function" in every td in the head you want to sort.

-#edit the object yajtsConf using this parameters:
+# edit the object yajtsConf using this parameters:

 * fixedColumns
 number of columns to fix